 If you’re planning on going back to work or need a bit more flexibility, you’ll probably want to express and store breast milk.
-Find out everything you need to know about safe storage of breast milk here.
+Find out everything you need to know about safe breast milk storage here.

 It is evident that the antibodies and other components of breast milk show little change during proper storage.
 In contrast, breast milk produced by the mother’s body changes in composition according to the baby’s growth, altering the components to his changing needs.